 Install and forget!

-If you deliver DAS systems for pipeline monitoring, perimeter security, or border control (to name a few), then it is likely that your systems will be installed in harsh environments in remote places.
+If you deliver Distributed Acoustic Sensing (DAS) systems for pipeline monitoring, perimeter security, or border control (to name a few), then it is likely that your systems will be installed in harsh environments in remote places.

 Wouldn’t it be nice if you could install the system and forget all about it?
 With our robust and reliable Koheras fiber lasers, you can.

 We understand that the laser is a key component in your interrogator.
-It dictates the sensitivity, the range, the reliability, and the failure rate.
+It dictates the sensitivity, range, reliability, and failure rate.

 Our Koheras lasers are designed for real life.
 We have combined the all-fiber distributed feedback design with field-proven components from the telecom industry to give you a robust, reliable, maintenance-free, and service-free laser.
 They’re as low-maintenance as a cactus!